Skip to main content

 The idea, the system and the technical requirements

 Besides a new absorption chiller, the project also included the installation of a seawater collection tank to provide free cooling to the machine.
-The new tank was installed in the spring of 2018 for the supply and distribution of seawater.
-The new installation was in place at the end of June of 2018 and in July the production of district cooling in Helsingborg increased by 214 % compared to the same month the year before, i.e. the production increased from 1686 MWh to 3620 MWh.
+The new tank was installed in the spring of 2018 to supply and distribute seawater.
+The new installation was in place at the end of June of 2018, and in July, the production of district cooling in Helsingborg increased by 214 % compared to the same month the year before, i.e., from 1686 MWh to 3620 MWh.

-The district cooling plant utilities free cooling from the sea by first pumping the water into the tank and then filtering it before passing through a heat exchanger system, i.e. a plate and frame heat exchanger of titanium, to cool the cooling distribution system.
-Within the system, seawater cooling can either be used for “free cooling” (in winter) or for cooling the absorption machine (condenser and absorption) while it simultaneously also pre-cools the warm district cooling return water, before the absorption chiller.
+The district cooling plant utilities free cooling from the sea by pumping the water into the tank and filtering it before passing through a heat exchanger system, i.e. a plate and frame heat exchanger of titanium, to cool the cooling distribution system.
+Within the system, seawater cooling can either be used for “free cooling” (in winter) or for cooling the absorption machine (condenser and absorption) while simultaneously pre-cooling the warm district cooling return water, before the absorption chiller.

-The system is designed such that free cooling from the sea provide cold directly to the network until the temperature of the sea is too high.
-At that time the absorption machine is started.
-As the cooling demand is usually higher in summer than during winter and the heating demand is lower during summer the absorption machine utilizes excess capacity in the district heating network to produce cold for the local offices and buildings.
+The system is designed so that free cooling from the sea provides cold directly to the network until the sea temperature is too high.
+At that time, the absorption machine is started.
+As the cooling demand is usually higher in summer than during winter and the heating demand is lower during summer, the absorption machine utilizes excess capacity in the district heating network to produce cold for the local offices and buildings.

-In summer, the district heating network’s heat source is a waste-fired boiler, that needs to be operated to take care of the waste, despite the low heat demand.
-Waste is difficult to store from summer to winter, without undesired biological activity.
-The combination with cheap excess heat and a heat-driven chiller is most beneficial in systems where a significant fraction of heat is provided by industrial heat recovery systems, waste incineration or cogeneration plants that produce large amounts of heat also during the summer period.
+In summer, the district heating network’s heat source is a waste-fired boiler that must be operated to take care of the waste despite the low heat demand.
+Waste is difficult to store from summer to winter without undesired biological activity.
+The combination of cheap excess heat and a heat-driven chiller is most beneficial in systems where a significant fraction of heat is provided by industrial heat recovery systems, waste incineration, or cogeneration plants that also produce large amounts of heat during the summer period.

 Operational experience

-The temperature of the sea usually has small variations, and the seasonal variations were in this case managed by adjusting the size of the system to suit the highest predictable temperature.
-At high temperatures the amount of seawater required to cool the process increases, therefore the water flow can be adjusted.
+The sea's temperature usually varies little, and in this case, the seasonal variations were managed by adjusting the size of the system to suit the highest predictable temperature.
+At high temperatures, the amount of seawater required to cool the process increases, so the water flow can be adjusted.
 Besides that, there are also two control valves on the cooling system to adjust for variations and stabilise the system.

-The unpredictably high seawater temperatures during the summer of 2018 resulted in a little lower cooling efficiency of the absorption chiller.
-This did not affect the performance of the machine, but it made it difficult to pre-cool the district heating return flow.
-To prevent this from happening again the size of the system for cooling down the district heating return flow was increased at the end of the testing period.
+The unpredictably high seawater temperatures during the summer of 2018 resulted in a slightly lower cooling efficiency of the absorption chiller.
+This did not affect the machine's performance, but it made it difficult to pre-cool the district heating return flow.
+To prevent this from happening again, the size of the system for cooling down the district heating return flow was increased at the end of the testing period.

 Helsingborg, Sweden